Get the Workers’ Compensation Insurance That Your Business Needs

 Get a quote entirely online or speak with one of our insurance experts right away for help getting a quote, buying a policy, or answering any questions you may have.

-Save up to 20% on Workers’ Compensation Insurance
+Save up to 20% on Workers’ Comp Insurance Coverage

-We offer top-rated insurance products at prices up to 20% less than the competition.
+We offer top-rated workers’ comp insurance coverage and other insurance products at prices up to 20% less than the competition.
 We also offer fast-and-easy claims and unrivaled customer service.
-You can call and speak with a small business insurance expert, or you can do everything—including purchasing a plan and submitting claims—entirely online.
+You can call and speak with a small business insurance expert, or you can do everything—including purchasing a workers’ comp plan and submitting claims—online.
 Our processes are all designed with efficiency in mind so you can spend less time dealing with insurance and more time focused on your business.

 Workers’ compensation insurance helps pay bills associated with a work-related injury, including medical care and lost wages.
 It’s useful in many industries, including apartment and property management, auto services and dealers, cleaning, janitorial, condominiums, hotels, construction, contracting, health care, lawn care, landscaping, professional services, restaurants, bars, retail stores, transportation, and more.

-It’s simple: having workman’s compensation coverage is the law in most states.
-If you don’t have it, you face state fines and penalties—even if you never file a claim.
+If you have employees, then you should buy workers' compensation insurance.
+Most states require it if you have even one employee or one subcontractor.
+If you don’t have coverage, you face state fines and penalties—even if you never file a claim.
 You could also get stuck with unexpected costs you have to pay out of your own pocket.

 What is Workers’ Compensation Insurance?